-Editor's Note: While this article is written for artists, its wisdom applies to all of us, whether we see ourselves as artists and creative, or not.
+Editor's Note: While this article is written for artists, its wisdom applies to all of us, whether we see ourselves as artistic, creative, or not.

 "Charity begins at home" is not a bromide.
 It is a direction.
 It means start with being nice to yourself, your authentic self, then try being nice to everyone else.
 When we place ourselves too low in the pecking order, we feel henpecked and, yes, we feel peckish.
 We neglect our work or do it distractedly.
 Soon our work may develop a querulous tone, sour and dyspeptic, like ourselves.
 When we undervalue ourselves, we literally bury ourselves in lives not our own.
 Meeting the expectations of others, we may misplace our own values.